GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

 The Operations Committee (OC) and Security and Data Protection Committee (SDPC) are pleased to inform you that a new GDI Standard Operating Procedure (SOP) has been developed.
 It was drafted by the OC/SDPC, authored, and reviewed by GDI members, and finally approved by the OC/SDPC.
 We now present this SOP to the Management Board for formal authorization.

 As part of the authorization process, if no issues are raised within four weeks of this notice, the OC/SDPC will consider the SOP to be authorized and we will proceed to add it to the GDI SOP GitHub repository.

+Please, also let us know if:
+- An extension to this 4-week period is required to evaluate whether to veto or not the SOP.
+- You are certain the veto of the SOP will not be exercised before these 4 weeks.
+This will help us resume the process as early as possible.

 Please, find the SOP document here: < URL of SOP document >.

-More information about the development process can be found within the [Information Service Management](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/main/docs/GDI-SOP_information-service-management.md) at our repository.
+More information about the SOP development process can be found within the [Charter](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/main/docs/GDI-SOP_charter.md) and [Information Service Management](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/main/docs/GDI-SOP_information-service-management.md) at our repository.
 Thank you for your attention and collaboration.

 Best regards,